 Clearly the situation for both men and women in terms of work, finances, children is unequal, and in some cases this general inequality results in injustice (toward both men and women) - men are more likely to take the fall with children, women are more likely to take the fall with careers.
 Would financially punishing/ignoring a woman who has made the sacrifices to raise children help men who deserve full custody though?
 No. Does villainising women help these men?
 No.

 I hope that you see where I am coming from.
-It's no more fair to make a villain out of all/most women ("just get into marriage to walk away with everything like heartless *****es!") because of an inequality that men face (less likely to be taken seriously as parents by custody courts) than it is to villainise all/most men ("lecherous, cheating scumbags!") just because women face an inequality (acceptability of being groped/harassed/intimidated in the street).
+It's no more fair to make a villain out of all/most women ("just get into marriage to walk away with everything like heartless bitches!") because of an inequality that men face (less likely to be taken seriously as parents by custody courts) than it is to villainise all/most men ("lecherous, cheating scumbags!") just because women face an inequality (acceptability of being groped/harassed/intimidated in the street).
 In actuality, attitudes prevalent amongst people of both male and female people are responsible for the inequality.
 By all means be a "masculinist" and defend men's rights, but it's no more okay to be a misogynistic masculinist than it is to be a misandric feminist.

-to shink the paygap you have to let men have more split custody of children, how is that hard to even understand?
+:rolleyes: yes because I don't support anything that feminism even say!
+I aggree with a lot of it acually :facepalm: to shink the paygap you have to let men have more split custody of children, how is that hard to even understand?
 If the women had less parental responsibility, they would work more, how is it that difficult to comprehend?

-(Original post by jreid1994)
+Original post by jreid1994

 If Sweden can manage it why can't the UK?